optuna/optuna/docs/source/index.rst

 OptunaHub
 ---------

-`OptunaHub <https://hub.optuna.org/>`__ is a platform of third-party packages designed for Optuna.
+`OptunaHub <https://hub.optuna.org/>`__ is a platform for third-party packages designed for Optuna.
-It provides a collection of packages that are not included in the official Optuna distribution.
+OptunaHub provides a collection of packages that are not included in the official Optuna distribution.
-Users can also share their owon packages on OptunaHub.
+Users can also share their own packages on it.
 You can check the official documentation of OptunaHub `here <https://optuna.github.io/optunahub/>`__.

 ``optunahub`` can be installed via pip: